hyunseok-jang/hyunseok-jang/README.md

 <!-- **jjangsta/jjangsta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 I am currently...
-- 🎓 A student on-leave from the University of Toronto (Studying Mathematics and Physics)
+- 🎓 A student at the University of Toronto studying Mathematics and Physics
 - 🏢 Living and working as a Data Scientist and PM in South Korea

 #### Contact Information